 Using the Growth Horizons Canvas you can arrange innovations based on their marketability and technological maturity.
 The prioritization tool helps you to focus at the right point in time on the short-, mid- and long-term business ideas.

-Companies which want to grow need to tap on new markets or develop new products.
-The Growth Horizons Canvas arranges respective business ideas according to their growth perspective and doing so thereby also differentiates between three time horizons:
+Companies that want to grow need to tap into new markets or develop new products.
+The Growth Horizons Canvas arranges respective business ideas according to their growth perspective and doing so thereby also differentiates between three-time horizons:

 Using the Growth Horizons canvas you can systematically explore new growth markets and new technologies.
 It helps you to answer the following questions:

 The starting point for working with the Growth Horizons canvas is a collection of ideas for innovative products and solutions.
 To develop such ideas you can either use the Business Model / Case Canvas or the Analytics Use Case Canvas.
 Often the ideas are manifold: they can be incremental product improvements or even completely new, innovative products for which there is no market existing yet and the required technology is still being developed.
 The growth horizons help you to sort these ideas according to the time horizon as well as their growth potential.

 Step 1 of 2

 Furthermore, the canvas includes three boxes for locating the ideas according to their respective growth horizons:

 Run through your collected ideas one by one and locate each business idea according to its technological as well its technical maturity on both (diagonal) axes markets and technologies.
 The assignment to a growth horizon can be derived accordingly.

 For example: a business idea that uses a new and not yet proven technology in order to create an offer in an already existing market in which the company is not yet active needs to be located in horizon H3 according to this scheme.